oroinc/documentation/user/back-office/sales/quotes/flows/steps-in-simple-quote-management.rst

 * Sent to Customer --- the quote is sent to the customer.

-* Closed --- the quote is closed and no further actions with the quote are possible unless it is reopened.
+* Closed --- the quote is closed, and no further actions with it are possible unless it is reopened.

 * Deleted --- the quote has been removed.

-The following table describes which options are available for each of the statuses and how the corresponding transitions change the quote status.
+The following table describes which options are available for each status and how the corresponding transitions change the quote status.

 .. note::